antleaf/doapr/webroot/content/repositories/research_square.md

   community, and start making changes to your manuscript prior to peer review in a journal.
 academic_applicant_only: 'Yes'
-accepted_content_formats: doc, docx, RTF, Tex/LaTeX
+accepted_content_formats: doc, docx, RTF, Tex/LaTeX.
+Accepts Tex and pdf but these cannot yet be converted to html
 accepted_content_language:
 accepted_content_level: Research only
 accepted_content_types: Multiple article types (including research articles, systematic reviews, method articles, data articles), Preprints
-accepted_supplementary_content: data set can be associated to the file under the same DOI
+accepted_supplementary_content: data set can be associated to the file under the same DOI.
+Videos and protocols can also be associated via "associated publications" (not captured in metadata)
 access_to_content:
 access_to_metadata:
 accessibility_conflict_interest_procedures: